Say it with me: “WE ARE LAKERS FANS! WE ARE DIE HARD LAKERS FANS!”

 *Owner trouble.
 The ownership seemed in flux.
 Let’s face it, following the late Dr. Jerry Buss was not going to be an easy chore.
 Probably just as hard as having to follow Phil Jackson, or how hard following Kobe Bryant may be.
 But who was in charge?
 Jim Buss?
 Jeanie?
 One of the super fans: Jack Nicholson or that other guy who abuses his game program (Norm Pattiz)?
 The lunatics we’re running the asylum.

-ENOUGH!
-That was painful typing out those observations.
-As I said from the beginning, let’s start fresh!
+painful typing out those observations.
+As I said from the beginning, let’s

 Other notable additions to this year’s squad include Jeremy Lin, Ed Davis and Ronnie Price.
 They each showed a desire to compete during the pre-season and showed they could play under Scott’s no-nonsense defensive approach.
 That’s good enough for me.
 I’m not expecting an NBA Finals appearance from this squad, but I would like to see some exciting and competitive basketball.